Could your bleeding or other symptoms be due to hereditary factor X deficiency?

 - Routine treatment means you take a medicine regularly as directed by your doctor to help prevent bleeding before it happens.

 - You may decide to treat each time you bleed.
-As-needed treatment can help to stop a bleed after it starts.
+Treatment as needed can help to stop a bleed after it starts.

-- Treatment may be given to help prevent bleeding with surgeries.
+- Treatment may be given with surgery to help prevent bleeding.

 - This may be the right choice even if you bleed rarely or your bleeding is not severe, or your daily activity is not usually affected by it.